 St Dominic’s Catholic Primary School is committed to inclusion; it values the contribution that every child can make and is supported by the Local Authority to ensure that all pupils, regardless of their specific needs, make the best progress possible.

-The School seeks to raise achievement, remove barriers to learning and increase physical and curricular access to all.
+We seek to raise achievement, remove barriers to learning and increase physical and curricular access to all.
 All children with special educational needs and/or disabilities (SEND) are valued, respected and considered equal members of the school.
-As such, provision for pupils with additional needs is a matter for the school as a whole: all teachers, the Governing body, Head Teacher, Special Educational Needs/Disabilities co-ordinator (SENCO) and all other members of staff at St Dominic’s are responsible for sustaining the learning, development and well-being of individual pupils with SEND.
+As such, provision for pupils with additional needs is a matter for the school as a whole: all teachers, the Governing body, Head Teacher, who is the Special Educational Needs/Disabilities co-ordinator (SENCO), and all other members of staff at St Dominic’s are responsible for sustaining the learning, development and well-being of individual pupils with SEND.

-Details of this School Offer (what support to expect for your child from school) is detailed within this document.
+Details of the Governor Report and School Offer (what support to expect for your child from school) is detailed within this document.
 This School Offer is in line with the School’s existing Policies for: SEND, Behaviour, Child Protection and Anti-bullying, which can be accessed from the School’s website, or by contacting the School office.